 Several of the region's municipalities have their own zoning classifications which range in degree of consistency with their respective counties.
-Larger cities in Chatham County including Savannah, Pooler, and Garden City benefited from participation in Chatham County's 2040 Plan as they all have similar land use classifications and comprehensive plans.
-Figure 2.2 through Figure 2.5 depict existing land uses in the Cities of Bloomingdale, Pooler, Garden City, and Port Wentworth.
+Larger cities in Chatham County including Pooler and Garden City benefited from participation in the Chatham County-Savannah Metropolitan Commission's 2040 Plan as they all have similar land use classifications and comprehensive plans.
+Figure 2.2 through Figure 2.5 use zoning data to infer land uses in the Cities of Bloomingdale, Pooler, Garden City, and Port Wentworth.
 In the City of Bloomingdale, freight-generating land uses are primarily concentrated along US 80 and Jimmy Deloach Pkwy.